Accidents at Work

 Remember, compensation is an entitlement if you get an injury in an accident due to the negligence of others.
 Importantly, your employer cannot risk your employment as a result of that.

-Can I make a No Win No Fee Claim?
+No Win No Fee Accident at Work

 Accident at work claims are available on a No Win No Fee basis.